GSA/site-scanning-documentation/about/project-management/proposals/changing_fundamental_fields.md

 - The Final Website field could reliably serve as the website identifier within Site Scanning data.
 - The consistent URL/Website/Base Domain/Top Level Domain structure provides greater symmetry between the Target and Final sets of fields.
 - Target URL becomes more accurate and there is a pivot away from Target URL and Final URL as adjectives and towards Target and Final.
 - One downside is the awkward but necessary caveating of Final Website to indicate that it is the resulting hostname _sans `www.`_.
+Note that Target Website does not have a similar caveat because we are moving towards a Federal Website Index/Target URL list that strips all `www.` from the start anyway.